 Taxes Matter when Investing

-Unfortunately, the academic finance that many financial advisors base their investment portfolios on was created for large institutions and is not inclusive of taxes.
+Unfortunately, many financial advisors use investment models and concepts that were created for large institutions and are often suboptimal for tax-paying households.
 This is great for billion dollar endowments and pensions, which are largely able to grow and compound untaxed, but the reality for tax-paying households and individual investors like you is something far different.

 Taxes matter and they have significant impact on both pre- and post-retirement cash flow and actual, net-of-tax realized investment returns.